 Full Site Editing

-Block Visibility is still very much in its infancy with only 100 active users at the time of writing.
+Block Visibility is still very much in its infancy, with only 100 active users at the time of writing.
 While designed to provide immediate value for users of the Block Editor, the plugin will realize its true potential with the release of Full Site Editing (FSE) into WordPress core.
 Once every piece of content on a website is a “block”, you will be able to easily control the visibility of practically anything on a WordPress website.
 From dynamic navigation menus to user specific headers and footers, the possibilities are endless!

 FSE is still under development and is expected to be released later in 2021, but it is currently available for users to test.
 Therefore, preliminary FSE support has now been included in version 1.4.
 Note that you will need to be using the Gutenberg plugin and a theme that supports FSE.
 A good theme resource is the WordPress Theme Experiments repository on Github.

 Now is a great opportunity to test out Block Visibility with FSE and see what the possibilities are.
 You may find bugs or compatibility issues since FSE is still experimental.
-If you do, please submit a ticket in the plugin support forum.
+If you do, please submit a ticket to the plugin support forum.
 We are committed to ensuring 100% compatibility by the time FSE is included in WordPress core.

 A Block Visibility grows, there will be advanced and/or niche functionality that will be useful for certain users.
 Think integrations with other third-party plugins.
-There will always be a free version of the plugin but some of these additional features will ultimately be provided by a premium (paid) add-on called Block Visibility Pro.
+There will always be a free version of the plugin, but some of these additional features will ultimately be provided by a premium (paid) add-on called Block Visibility Pro.
 Version 1.4 has laid some of the structural groundwork for the future Pro add-on.

 Redesigned Settings Page